aai-institute/practical-ai-act/docs/engineering-practice/data-governance/data-versioning.md

 ## Usage considerations

 While data version control and "regular" version control sound similar, and the general operational model is the same, data versioning systems face unique challenges.
-Most importantly, data assets can become very large in size, which makes storing "whole" versions of data sets infeasible, unless very small data sets are used.
+Most importantly, data assets can become very large in size, which makes storing entire data sets for each revision infeasible because of duplication, unless very small data sets are used.
-Furthermore, data comes in lots of different formats (images, tables, videos, ...), which makes it harder to test for changes (commonly called "diffing").
+Furthermore, data comes in lots of different formats, both structured (tables) or unstructured (raw text, images, videos), which makes it harder to test for changes (commonly called "diffing").
 As such, it is a hard problem to design a data version control system capable of efficiently computing changes between data sets, while keeping the storage footprint of all data set diffs small.

 In general, the following considerations can help you decide how to make good use of your data version control system: